Last Updated on June 2, 2023 by Louise

 The performances in the dungeon are great with the right amount of humour balanced with the right amount of frights.
 It’s perfect for a teenage audience!

 Eat a Stroopwafel at Albert Cuyp Markt

 Stroopwafels are hot Dutch waffles and teenagers will love to try one in Amsterdam.
 To make traditional Dutch stroopwafels, bakers put a layer of gooey caramel syrup between two round wafer-thin waffles, creating a chewy cookie-like dessert.

 There are many street stalls in Amsterdam which sell stroopwafels.
 Why not wander along Albert Cuyp Markt and try a stroopwafel from one of the stalls there?

-The Albert Cuypmarkt is the largest and most popular outdoor market in the Netherlands, with 260 stands operating six days a week selling everything from Vietnamese spring rolls to freshly made stroopwafels.
+The Albert Cuypmarkt is the largest and most popular outdoor market in the Netherlands, with 260 stands operating six days a week selling everything including fresh vegetables, fruits, accessories, clothes and flowers.
+For teenagers who like to eat there’s plenty of foods to try from Vietnamese spring rolls to Tacos and of course freshly made stroopwafels.

 Madame Tussaud’s Amsterdam is packed full with wax characters of popular music and entertainment figures including movie characters (and politicians).